hengvt/ProFLingo/README.md

 To verify models other than those we tested, modify the `get_template` function in the `copyright_test.py` file.

+##

 ## License
 `ProFLingo` is licensed under the terms of the MIT license.
 See LICENSE for more details.

+The code used to generate AEs with GCG and ARCA is copied from their official repositories with slight modifications.
+All rights to the code belong to the original authors.